sfeir-open-source/sfeir-school-conversational-developer/README.md

 ### Code of Conduct

-Help us keep Angular open and inclusive.
+Help us be open and inclusive.
 Please read and follow our [Code of Conduct][codeofconduct].

 [contributing]: CONTRIBUTING.md
 [codeofconduct]: https://github.com/sfeir-open-source/code-of-conduct/blob/master/CODE_OF_CONDUCT.md